GILT-Forum/Globalization-Strategy-Playbook/playbook.md

 > <img src="https://github.com/GILT-Forum/Globalization-Strategy-Playbook/blob/main/media/story_icon.png" alt="book image" width="30"/> Minato was hired as Localization Director for a software company that had been localizing their products for over ten years.
 Experienced project managers worked with vendors to localize products.
 A separate group was responsible for internationalization and localization quality assurance, and the two groups interacted well.
 Software was sold as individual products and suites, so all products were localized into the same set of languages for an optimal customer experience.
 >
 > The company appeared to have mature processes and a mature strategy, with an exception: none of the products were localized into Spanish.
 Minato’s first step was to seek contacts with Sales in Latin America and Spain.
-Those in Latin America were adamant that they could increase sales if the products were localized.
+Those in Latin America were adamant that they can increase sales if the products were localized.
 He asked for the percentage increase, and though they were reluctant to make promises that might be held against them if they didn’t achieve them, they agreed on a conservative 20% sales increase.
 >
 >Minato then researched the sales data, broken down per product, per country.
 He got estimates for first-time localization based on word counts that were readily available in his department, on a per product basis.
 He then was able to show that a 20% sales increase on the products would break even in the first year and within five years would yield over 15 times annual return on investment.
 He presented to product executives, and was given the budget to add Spanish to the Product Localization budget.
 >